tsvensen/equalize.js/README.md

 Equalize the .parent's child element.
 See @larsbo's <a href="http://jsfiddle.net/4QTNP/3/">example</a>.
 <pre>$('.parent').equalize({children: 'p'}); // equalize height of paragraphs within .parent</pre>

+## Mobile exceptions

+In some cases you may want to block and display a series of columns vertically on mobile devices.
+In this case the equalize heights function may not be desired.

+You could get around this with conditional scripts but that will not respond to resize events correctly.
+Instead use the new s-noequalize helper class.

+Just add the class s-noequalize to your parent item and test.

+## Resize support

+Some items may have dynamic items that change height as the window is resized.
+For the more efficient resizing support use the <a href="https://github.com/louisremi/jquery-smartresize">jquery-smartresize</a> along with this.

+Example
+<pre>$(window).smartresize(function(){
+  $('.equalize').equalize({reset:true, children:'>.content-box', equalize:'outerHeight'});
+});</pre>

 ## Examples